Chaitalykundu/Web-Development/03-JavaScript/01-Basic/07-Type-Conversion/Theory/01-others-to-numbers.md

 &nbsp;

-## more methods that can be used to convert strings to numbers:
+## more methods that can be used to convert strings to numbers

 | Method       | Description                                         |
 | ------------ | --------------------------------------------------- |